MENU

-Chiococca pinetorum Pineland Snowberry1
+Chiococca pinetorum Pineland Snowberry

 Introduction

-Chiococca pinetorum is a handsome, low scrambling shrub that can reach a height of 10 feet if given a support to climb upon (Fig. 1).
+Chiococca pinetorum is a handsome, low scrambling shrub that can reach a height of 10 feet if given a support to climb upon (Figure 1).
 It climbs into neighboring trees and shrubs in the wild.
 The leathery leaves of the snowberry are evergreen, shiny, and dark green in color.
 They are smaller than C. alba.
 White or purple-white, tubular flowers are found in the leaf axil and occur in 3-inch-long racemes or panicles.
 Each raceme or panicle is tipped with 6 to 8 of the flowers, and these flowers turn from white to yellow with time.
 The common name used for this shrub refers to the large, ovoid, sparkling white fruits that follow the delightful flowers.

 Figure 1.
 Pineland snowberry.